Unity-Technologies/ml-agents/docs/Agents.md

 An action is an instruction from the brain that the agent carries out.
 The action is passed to the agent as a parameter when the Academy invokes the agent's `AgentStep()` function.
 When you specify that the action space is **Continuous**, the action parameter passed to the agent is an array of control signals with length equal to the `Action Size` property.
 When you specify a **Discrete** action space, the action parameter is an array containing only a single value, which is an index into your list or table of commands.
 In the **Discrete** action space, the `Action Size` is the number of elements in your action table.
 Set the `Action Space` and `Action Size` properties on the Brain object assigned to the agent (using the Unity Editor Inspector window).

 Neither the Brain nor the training algorithm know anything about what the action values themselves mean.
 The training algorithm simply tries different values for the action list and observes the affect on the accumulated rewards over time and many training episodes.
 Thus, the only place actions are defined for an agent is in the `AgentStep()` function.
-You simply specify the type of action space, and, for the coninuous action space, the number of values, and then apply the received values appropriately (and consistently) in `ActionStep()`.
+You simply specify the type of action space, and, for the continuous action space, the number of values, and then apply the received values appropriately (and consistently) in `ActionStep()`.

 For example, if you designed an agent to move in two dimensions, you could use either continuous or the discrete actions.
 In the continuous case, you would set the action size to two (one for each dimension), and the agent's brain would create an action with two floating point values.
 In the discrete case, you would set the action size to four (one for each direction), and the brain would create an action array containing a single element with a value ranging from zero to four.